jonathansekela/flashcard-search/README.md

 5. [ ] reset button

 #### change-log
 - 2018/09/05: finished ef-fc-db and ef-fc-db-stringReadable.
 The page still works with all 453 flashcards.
+It now works when using the Find function on desktop!
 - 2018/09/04: eliminated some console.log(), cleaned up some AJAX code, deleted FlashcardDatabaseClass.js
 - 2018/08/30: fixed displayTable while infinite loop problem; table now displays below search section. inline CSS added to created table.
    - Note: the table itself is not finished yet; more research into the FC system is needed to complete it.